Scaling

 Red Ocean vs. Blue Ocean Strategy – Which is Right for Your Company?

-Business is not just about creating new products and services and selling them in the market.
-Strategy is also a very important aspect of a company.
-Whether it's a hot dog stand or a Fortune 500 company, flying blind without a strategy can prove costly.
+Business is not just about creating new products and services—strategy is a critical aspect of success.
+Whether you're running a hot dog stand or a Fortune 500 company, flying blind without a strategy can be costly.

 The Red Ocean Strategy